 Skip to main content

-The MCP server exposes 13 pricing tools plus a wallet_info utility.
+The MCP server exposes 22 tools: 16 paid and 6 free.
 Below is what each does and what to ask in natural language — Claude (or your MCP client) handles parameter parsing, you don’t have to think in arguments.
+Start with the free Discovery tools.
+They cost nothing and tell you whether a paid query will land on good data before you spend on it.

 Shopper